 Analyzing valuable caller information from IVR

 There are some other ways also to track caller information.
-IP tracking software can identify the exact geographical location of the caller along with their language preferences, demographic profile and other local specific information.
-Although calling is one of the best ways to communication with customers but implementing text and instant messaging systems can increase the overall efficiency of the organization and increases the understanding and confidence of customers on your business.
+IP tracking software can identify the exact geographical location of the caller along with their language preferences, demographic profile, and other local specific information.
+Although calling is one of the best ways to communicate with customers but implementing text and instant messaging systems can increase the overall efficiency of the organization and increases the understanding and confidence of customers in your business.

 The main advantage of IVR for any organization is to save time and money.
-Without IVR system, answering a phone call requires a trained employee to spend most of the time communicating with people.
+Without an IVR system, answering a phone call requires a trained employee to spend most of the time communicating with people.
 However, some of those calls might not be worth spending enough attention.
-Simple queries can be resolved through an automated computer generated response.
-This can save time of a trained employee.
-Surveys has shown that in the long run, money spent on buying an IVR system pay for themselves.
+Simple queries can be resolved through an automated computer-generated response.
+This can save time for a trained employee.
+Surveys have shown that in the long run, money spent on buying an IVR system pays for itself.

-One of the biggest disadvantages of IVR systems is that many people simply dislike talking to computer generated response.
-Regardless of the direction of automated calls (inbound or outbound), more and more people are opting-out to receive automated calls as part of telemarketing campaigns or polling without their consent.
+One of the biggest disadvantages of IVR systems is that many people simply dislike talking to computer-generated responses.
+Regardless of the direction of automated calls (inbound or outbound), more and more people are opting out to receive automated calls as part of telemarketing campaigns or polling without their consent.